Probiotic: History

 During an outbreak of shigellosis in 1917, German professor Alfred Nissle isolated a strain of Escherichia coli from the feces of a soldier who was not affected by the disease.
 Methods of treating infectious diseases were needed at that time when antibiotics were not yet available, and Nissle used the E. coli Nissle 1917 strain in acute gastrointestinal infectious salmonellosis and shigellosis.

 In 1920, Rettger and Cheplin reported that Metchnikoff's "Bulgarian Bacillus", later called Lactobacillus delbrueckii subsp. bulgaricus, could not live in the human intestine.
 They conducted experiments involving rats and humans volunteers, feeding them with Lactobacillus acidophilus.
 They observed the disappearance of the pathogenic protist Balantidium coli as well as of other gas-producing bacteria.
 Rettger further explored the possibilities of L. acidophilus, and reasoned that bacteria originating from the gut were more likely to produce the desired effect in this environment.
 In 1935, certain strains of L. acidophilus were found very active when implanted in the human digestive tract.

 Contrasting antibiotics, probiotics were defined as microbially derived factors that stimulate the growth of other microorganisms.
 In 1989, Roy Fuller suggested a definition of probiotics that have been widely used: "A live microbial feed supplement which beneficially affects the host animal by improving its intestinal microbial balance."
 Fuller's definition emphasizes the requirement of viability for probiotics and introduces the aspect of a beneficial effect on the host.

 The term "probiotic" originally referred to microorganisms that have effects on other microorganisms.
 The concept of probiotics involved the notion that substances secreted by one microorganism stimulated the growth of another microorganism.
 The term was used again to describe tissue extracts that stimulated microbial growth.
 The term probiotics was taken up by Parker, who defined the concept as, "Organisms and substances that have a beneficial effect on the host animal by contributing to its intestinal microbial balance."
-Later, the definition was greatly improved by Fuller, whose explanation was very close to the definition used today.
-Fuller described probiotics as a "live microbial feed supplement which beneficially affects the host animal by improving its intestinal microbial balance."
+Later, the definition was improved by Fuller, whose explanation was similar to the Fuller description of probiotics as a "live microbial feed supplement which beneficially affects the host animal by improving its intestinal microbial balance."
 He stressed two important claims for probiotics: the viable nature of probiotics and the capacity to help with intestinal balance.

 In the following decades, intestinal lactic-acid bacterial species with alleged health-beneficial properties were introduced as probiotics, including Lactobacillus rhamnosus, Lactobacillus casei, and Lactobacillus johnsonii.

 Etymology

-Some literature gives the word a full Greek etymology, but it appears to be a composite of the Latin preposition pro, meaning 'for', and the Greek adjective βιωτικός (biōtikos), meaning 'fit for life, lively', the latter deriving from the noun βίος (bios), meaning 'life'.
-The term contrasts etymologically with the term antibiotic, although it is not a complete antonym.
-The related term prebiotic comes from the Latin prae, meaning 'before', and refers to a substance that is not digested, but rather may be fermented to promote the growth of beneficial intestinal microorganisms.
+Some literature gives the word a Greek etymology, but it appears to be a composite of the Latin preposition pro, meaning 'for', and the Greek adjective βιωτικός (biōtikos), meaning 'fit for life, lively', the latter deriving from the noun βίος (bios), meaning 'life'.